 Three main processes of change of population are:

-1) Birth Rates: Birth rate is the number of live births per thousand persons in a year.
+1) Birth rates: The birth rate is the number of live births per thousand persons in a year.
 In India, birth rates have always been higher than death rates.

-2) Death Rates: Death rate is the number of deaths per thousand persons in a year.
+2) Death rates: The death rate is the number of deaths per thousand persons in a year.

 The age composition of a population refers to the number of people in different age groups in a country.
 The population of a nation is grouped into 3 broad categories: